 As you walk down to the beach look up in the trees, Every time we’ve visited there have been howler monkeys chilling out in the trees.

-Playa Biesanz is not the most beautiful beach, but we like it because it is not filled with tourists, has a cool local feel, and the water is extremely calm.
+Playa Biesanz is not the most beautiful beach, but we like it because it has a cool local feel, and the water is extremely calm.
 The locals working on the beach will rent anything you could ever want.
 We suggest doing some sea kayaking.
 They have very nice tandem kayaks which we were able to rent last time for $15 for one and a half hours.

 You can also rent a snorkel mask here and do some swimming around.
 Playa Biesanz is a great place to swim out and see some fishies.